argenkiwi/argenkiwi.github.io/source/_posts/Android-Persisting-files-with-AsyncTask.md

 }.execute(response);
 ```

-`FILE_PATH` is a constant that represents the path of the file. `mContext` is a reference to an Android `Context`, which we will need to perform File I/O operations.
-In the example above, the `AsyncTask` takes a `Response` from a network call (in this case a [Retrofit](http://square.github.io/retrofit/) `Response` object) and returns an `AsyncTaskResult`.
+In the example above, the `AsyncTask` takes a `Response` from a network call (in this case a [Retrofit](http://square.github.io/retrofit/) `Response` object) and returns an `AsyncTaskResult`. `FILE_PATH` is a constant that represents the path of the file. `mContext` is a reference to an Android `Context`, which we will need to perform File I/O operations.
 Notice I did not assign a type to the `AsyncTaskResult`.
 In this case we only want to know if the transaction was successful.
-Therefore, we create an `AsyncTaskResult` passing `null` to its constructor if we were successful. `onError` and `onSuccess` are methods you need to implement to handle the possible results.
+In that case, we pass `null` to its constructor. `onError` and `onSuccess` are methods you need to implement to handle the possible results.

 Reading from a file
 -------------------

 Finally, it's time to read from the file we created/updated.
-Let's create another `AsyncTask` which will read from a file and return a result.
-We will assume we have a `MyDTO` class which can populate by reading from a JSON string.
+Let's create another `AsyncTask` which will read from that file and return a result.
+We will assume our file contains a JSON string that we can parse into a `MyDTO` object.

 ```Java
 new AsyncTask<Void, Void, AsyncTaskResult<MyDTO>() {